marcolago/Spin-Two-Three/README.md

 Every control controls all the spinners woth the same control class defined when creating a Spin Two Three instance.
 If you want to control more than a spinner with a single button you can add more than a control class (or use the same control class in the instance declaration).
-If you want to control all the instances with a single button you can add the specia class `spin-all` to the control, like this:
+If you want to control all the instances with a single button you can add the special class `spin-all` to the control, like this:

 ```html
 	<a class="spin-two-three-spin spin-all">PREV</a>